-B. When was your central heating system or partial central heating system installed?
-Approx 12 years ago

-C. Do you have a maintenance contract for the central heating system?
-Yes
+b.
+When was your central heating system or partial central heating system installed?
+Prior to purchase c.
+Do you have a maintenance contract for the central heating system?
+No d.
+When was your maintenance agreement last renewed?
+(Please provide the month and year).
+N/A

-If you have answered yes, please give details of the company with which you have a maintenance agreement: Domestic and General
+If you have answered yes, please give details of the company with which you have a maintenance agreement: